navoda/coap-Integration-Test/README.md

 ### virtual-firealarm Example

-1. Before starting the server, replace the virtual_firealarm.war file of virtual_firealarm webapp folder in (core/repository/components/features) with the [virtual_firealarm.war](https://github.com/navoda/coap-Integration-Test/blob/master/virtual_firealarm.war) in this repository.
+1. Before starting the server, replace the virtual_firealarm.war file of virtual_firealarm webapp folder in (core/repository/components/features) with the [virtual_firealarm.war `3.0.3`](https://github.com/navoda/coap-Integration-Test/blob/master/features/3.0.3/virtual_firealarm.war) in this repository.
 2. Follow the above initialization instructions and start the servers.
 3. Enroll a new virtual-firealarm from [https://localhost:9443/devicemgt](https://localhost:9443/devicemgt).
 Downlaod and start the agent.
 4. Start Copper(Cu) and get the wel_known_core